-While copying large number of files, we often see a window pop up saying ‘An error occurred while copying’.
+While copying a large number of files, we often see a window pop up saying ‘An error occurred while copying.’
 Isn’t this very annoying?
-Wouldn’t it be great if instead of attending to every error message, you can skip that particular type of error during that file copy instance and continue with the rest of the copy.
+Wouldn’t it be great if instead of attending to every error message, you could skip that particular type of error and continue with the rest of the copy?

 Xcopy Source [Destination] /c command lets us to continue file-copying even if error occurs.